XAP-Software/XAP-Software.github.io/_drafts/2022-04-08-django_rest_framework.md

 ## What is django-rest-framework?

-Django-rest-framework is a powerful and flexible toolkit for building Web APIs.
-Django provides the opportunity to create custom api but django-rest-framework has a set of tools to create flexible api in a short period of time with access control, filters and parameters.
+`django-rest-framework` is a powerful and flexible toolkit for building Web APIs.
+Django provides the opportunity to create custom api but `django-rest-framework` has a set of tools to create flexible api in a short period of time with access control, filters and parameters.

 ## rest_framework.serializers and rest_framework.views

-rest_framework.serializers includes some Abstruc class (Serializer, ModelSerializer) for serializing and deserializing the user_models instances into representations such as json.
+`rest_framework.serializers` includes some Abstruc class (`Serializer`, `ModelSerializer`) for serializing and deserializing the `user_models` instances into representations such as `json`.

-rest_framewort.views includes APIView for create custom rest methods for client.
+`rest_framewort.views` includes `APIView` for create custom rest methods for client.

 ### serializers.Serializer